viswanathanganesh24/real-time-driver-alertness-monitoring-system/README.md

 # Real-Time Driver Alertness Monitoring System

 Driving tired is dangerous, plain and simple.
 Even a few seconds of micro-sleep at highway speeds can lead to a catastrophe.
 This project is a practical attempt to tackle that problem head-on.
 It uses a standard webcam and some clever computer vision tricks to keep an eye on the driver's face.
-If it spots signs of sleepiness, like drooping eyelids or a head that's turned away—it sounds a loud buzzer to snap the driver back to attention before things go wrong.
+If it spots signs of sleepiness, like drooping eyelids or a head that's turned away, it sounds a loud buzzer to snap the driver back to attention before things go wrong.

 ---